-Our collection represents one of the most extensive collections of archaeologically derived material from the whole of Britain and, as such, it is of national, regional and local importance.
+Our collection represents one of the most extensive archaeological assemblages from Britain and, as such, it is of national, regional and local importance.
 The archive contains site records, artefacts and ecofacts from over 800 archaeological interventions ranging from major excavations to small evaluations and watching briefs.
-The research potential of the resultant collection is immense, as it includes a wide range of material types including artefacts, environmental soil samples, human remains and architectural fragments, all of which offer scope for research projects.

-The excavations were spread across the city therefore offering the potential to study specific districts, and there is also the potential to study specific periods of history given that the deposits excavated cover all periods of British history from the Romans to the Victorians.
+As the excavations were spread across the city they offer the potential to study specific districts as well as specific periods of history; given that the deposits excavated cover all periods of British history from the Romans to the Victorians.